sureleo/leaflet-baidu/README.md

 The coordinate Baidu Map using is different from WGS84, which is general international standards.
 However, one layer encryption is required by the goverment, which is called GCJ-02.
 Moreover, Baidu Map encrypts another layer called BD-09 based on GCJ-02.
 [Here's an interface to convert those coordinates.](http://www.zdoz.net/apiList.html)

 ###Point Coordinate###
 Baidu Map uses Mercator projection.
 The difference between Baidu Map and other maps in projection is the range of latitude.
-Google map will project the earth to a square, latitude is from -85 to 85; whereas baidu map projects the earth to a rectangular, from -71.988531 to 74.000022.
+Google map will project the earth to a square, latitude is from -85 to 85; whereas baidu map projects the earth from -71.988531 to 74.000022.
 This coordinate convertion is managed by a class called BMap from Baidu.
 ```javascript
 var projection = new BMap.MercatorProjection();
 var point = projection.lngLatToPoint(new BMap.Point(116.404, 39.915));